 There are also many examples of people, especially in the sharing economy such as Uber drivers who argue they are not really in business at all but are undertaking a “hobby”.
 Working as an Uber driver is not a hobby; it’s a business.

 The sharing economy – through sites like Uber, Airtasker, etc. – is causing a big increase in the number of small businesses as people move into offering services through sharing-economy facilitators.

 - “Cash-only” businesses failing to correctly record all turnover

-- Not realising you need to register for GST (particularly common for taxi drivers and Uber drivers, because they need to register from the first dollar earned)
+- Not realizing you need to register for GST (particularly common for taxi drivers and Uber drivers, because they need to register from the first dollar earned)

 Managing Your Bookkeeping For Startups